rajasb921/Stock-Market-Analyzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The Stock Market Analyzer is an interactive Windows Forms application, that can be used to find patterns in the candlestick charts of any stock asset.
-These patterns can be used to perform technical analysis and enable traders to interpret price information quickly.
+These patterns can be used to perform technical analysis and enable traders to interpret asset price information quickly.
 Using object-oriented principles, the application user data from Yahoo Finance to create candlestick objects that are displayed in a chart.
 Any user can then selected their required pattern, ranging from single-candlestick patterns to patterns spanning multiple candlesticks.

 ### Built With
 * C++ / CLI